velasciraptor/School_District_Analysis/README.md

     Thomas High Schools falls into the charter school type.
 Like the 2 tables before this one, this new table looks exactly like the old one, meaning the forged scores were not significant enough to alter the numbers when grouped other charter schools.

 ## Summary:
-After the reading and math scores for the ninth grade at Thomas High School were replaced with NaNs, four changes occured in the updated school district analysis:
+After the reading and math scores for the ninth grade at Thomas High School were replaced with NaNs, some changes occured in the updated school district analysis:

-1.
-2.
-3.
-4.

-Summary:
-Summarize four changes in the updated school district analysis after reading and math scores for the ninth grade at Thomas High School have been replaced with NaNs.

-Summary:
-There is a statement summarizing four changes to the school district analysis after reading and math scores have been replaced (5 pt).
+  - In the district summary dataframe, the percentage of students passing math went from 75% to 74.8%.
+The percentage of students passing reading went from 86% to 85.7%.
+Lastly, the percentage of overall students passing went from 65% to 64.9%.
+To summarize, there was slight decrease in the passing rates of students in the district.

+  - In the school summary, the Average Reading Score column increased by about .05.
+Because the % Passing Reading decreased from 97.31% to 97.02% we know that less students are passing now that the fake test scores have been removed, but why would the average reading scores increase?
+My theory is that the fake test scores were marked as above passing, but instead of giving the students a very high grade, a mediocre grade may have been used to make the numbers believable causing the actual reading average to be higher than the fake average.

+  - Thomas High School was still ranked 2nd place after the forged math and reading scores were omitted.
+However, the distance between Thomas and the school ranked 3rd went from .35 to .03.
+So, it came very close to coming in 3rd place.

+The data showed much smaller differences than one would expect if there was any significant tampering of the data.
+As we can see from the previous changes, there was not even a 1% difference between the old numbers and the new ones.